 Mulching is best accomplished with a mulching mower, which is just like any other mower with a few modifications.
-Mulching kits are usually an option available to mowers at the time of purchase, but mowers can easily be retro-fitted as well.
+Mulching kits are usually an option available to mowers at the time of purchase, but any mower can easily be retrofitted, as well.
 Special "mulching" blades with extra cutting surfaces are used in conjunction with added baffling underneath the mower.
 The output or chute is blocked to trap the clippings underneath the deck.
-The baffling helps move the clippings around and allows them to be cut multiple times and blown down into the surface of the lawn.
+The baffling helps move the clippings around within the mowing chamber and allows them to be cut multiple times and blown down into the surface of the lawn.

-Grass clippings do not cause thatch buildup.
-They consist mostly of water and the remaining tissue is broken down through microbial activity.
-Grass clippings may add to an existing thatch problem but as long as the lawn is mowed regularly and a mulching mower is used, mulching lawn clippings into the lawn will not cause thatch buildup.
+A common misconception is that leaving grass clippings on the lawn causes thatch—a dense layer of dead and living grass shoots that forms a mat between the soil and grass blades.
+But grass clippings do not cause thatch buildup.
+Clippings consist mostly of water, and the remaining tissue is quickly broken down through microbial activity.
+Grass clippings may add to an existing thatch problem, but as long as the lawn is mowed regularly and a mulching mower is used, mulching lawn clippings into the lawn will not cause thatch buildup.

-Clippings may not break down effectively in a conventionally maintained lawn if there has been repeated usage of chemical pesticides and synthetic fertilizers.
-Insecticides for grub prevention can kill much more than the target pest and can render a lawn almost lifeless.
-Synthetic fertilizers increases the salts present in the soil which can also reduce soil biology.
+- Clippings may not break down effectively in a conventionally maintained lawn if there has been repeated use of chemical pesticides and synthetic fertilizers.
+For example, insecticides for grub prevention can kill much more than the target pest and can render a lawn almost lifeless.
+Synthetic fertilizers increase the salts present in the soil which can also reduce soil biology.
 A lack of microbial activity and earthworms may inhibit the amount of decomposition necessary to break down lawn clippings.